CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 Total control is relative to the affected component where the vulnerability resides.
 If a vulnerability discloses authentication or authorization credentials to the system, this information disclosure should also be scored as “total” if those credentials give an adversary total control of the component.

-As mentioned in [Section 2](#current-state-of-practice), the scope of SSVC is just those situations in which there is a vulnerability.
+As mentioned in [Current State of Practice](#current-state-of-practice), the scope of SSVC is just those situations in which there is a vulnerability.
 The definition of **vulnerability** we go by is based on the determination that some security policy is violated.
 We consider a security policy violation to be a technical impact -- or at least, a security policy violation must have some technical instantiation.
 Therefore, if there is a vulnerability then there must be some technical impact.